Island Falls Hydroelectric Station: Construction

-The construction of the power plant was difficult, as transportation routes did not exist north of the rail-head in Flin Flon.
-In summer, 43 mi of road were built between a series of six lakes, and scows installed on those lakes.
+The construction of the power plant was difficult, as transportation routes did not exist north of the rail-head in Flin Flon, Manitoba.
+In summer, 69 km of roads were built between a series of six lakes, and scows installed on those lakes.
 Heavy hauling had to take place during a two-month period in late winter when the lake ice was thick enough.
-Construction material was carried a distance of 72 mi by trains of up to six sleighs hauled by 100 hp.
-Linn tractors.
+Construction material was carried a distance of 116 km by trains of up to six sleighs hauled by 100 hp Linn tractors.
 The average load was about 77 tons per train, while the total freight carried over two winters was 35,000 tons.
 At that time, it was considered to be the most ambitious winter hauling enterprise ever undertaken in Canada.

-Power for construction was supplied by two small turbines at a temporary hydro-electric plant and dam at Spruce Falls on Swan River, about 14 mi down river (east), where Chicken and Kipahigan Lakes drain into the Sisipuk Lake of the Churchill River.
+Power for construction was supplied by two small turbines at a temporary hydro-electric plant and dam at Spruce Falls on Swan River, about 23 km down river (east), where Chicken and Kipahigan Lakes drain into the Sisipuk Lake of the Churchill River.
 The dam, now referred to as the Chicken Lake Dam, is owned and operated by the Saskatchewan Water Security Agency.

-The Island Falls power dam spanned the main river channel at Big Eddy Falls, where there was a drop of 56 ft.
+The Island Falls power dam spanned the main river channel at Big Eddy Falls, where there was a drop of 17 m.
 In addition, a number of earthen dams were built along the margin of the head pond (fore bay) to prevent overflow.
-About 1 mi south, a 900 ft concrete spillway dam known as "A-dam" was built across a low area on dry land later to be flooded.
+About 1.6 km south, a 900 ft concrete spillway dam known as "A-dam" was built across a low area on dry land later to be flooded.
 The fore bay was filled during July 1930, completely submerging the three low falls from which Island Falls gets its name.
 In August 1930, A-dam was opened and the massive flood of escaping water flushed out a second channel, thus creating an island.
-The stretch of river affected by the Island Falls development extends from Big Eddy Falls, where the power plant is located, to Mussena Rapids, a distance of approximately 13 mi.
+The stretch of river affected by the Island Falls development extends from Big Eddy Falls, where the power plant is located, to Mussena Rapids, a distance of approximately 21 km.